YamanNoaiseh/donation-analytics/README.md

 # Assumptions:
 •	Minimum length of the "NAME" field is 2.
-That ism when the name contains only first initials.
+That is when the name contains only first initials.
 •	The second last element in an output line (total amount of contributions received) is a decimal value (Java double) unless it is actually an integer, which is then outputted with no decimal point.
 Example 1: if the total amount of contributions received = 1000.11 it will be presented as 1000.11
 Example 2: if the total amount of contributions received = 1000.00 it will be presented as 1000